Page contents

 Next section

-Plantar fasciitis can be diagnosed by examining your foot and checking for the signs of flat feet or high arches, tenderness, swelling and redness of the foot and stiffness or tightness of the arch in the bottom of your foot.
+The doctors will diagnose by examining your foot and checking for the signs of flat feet or high arches, tenderness, swelling, redness of the foot, and stiffness or tightness of the arch in the bottom of your foot.
 An X-ray or MRI scan to rule out other causes of heel pain such as a stress fracture or pinched nerve may be ordered.

 Next section

-Most patients with plantar fasciitis are effectively treated with the following measures:
+Most patients are effectively treated with the following measures:

-• Ice: Apply ice pack over the painful area for at least twice a day for 10 – 15 minutes, for the first few days.
+Ice: The quick treatment is to apply an ice pack over the painful area at least twice a day for 10–15 minutes during the first few days.

-• Supportive shoes and orthotics: Your doctor may recommend you to wear shoes with good support and cushioning.
+Supportive shoes and orthotics: Your doctor may recommend you wear shoes with good support and cushioning.
 Custom orthotics (shoe inserts) may also be helpful.

-• Osteopathic Manipulative Treatment (OMT): Following treatment, your osteopath may suggest an exercise program that focuses on stretching your plantar fascia and achilles tendon.
-These exercises may help to strengthen the muscles of lower leg.
+Osteopathic Manipulative Treatment (OMT): Following treatment, your osteopath may suggest an exercise program that focuses on stretching your plantar fascia and Achilles tendon.
+These exercises may help to strengthen the muscles of the lower leg.
+OMT for plantar fasciitis can effectively reduce pain and improve mobility.

-• Physical therapy: Your physical therapist, in addition to exercises, may use application of athletic taping to support the bottom of your foot.
+Physical therapy: Your physical therapist, in addition to exercises, may use the application of athletic taping to support the bottom of your foot.

-• Medications: Your doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) as they can reduce your pain and inflammation.
-Homeopathics can be injected directly into the plantar fascia which may offer pain relief and reduce inflammation.
+Medications: Your doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) as they can reduce your pain and inflammation.
+Homeopathic injections can be applied directly into the plantar fascia to offer pain relief and reduce inflammation.

-• Night splints: Use of night splints is beneficial as it stretches the plantar fascia and allows it to heal.
+Night splints: The use of night splints is beneficial as they stretch the plantar fascia and allow it to heal.

 Return to start